F-Adams/FindGit/README.md

 regular expression to ensure that the entered search term conforms to current GitHub username format.
 In this case, alphanumeric characters and a dash are the only allowerd characters in a GitHub username, and the RegEx pattern is

+This application was developed as my final Capstone project for the Code: You Web Development pathway.

+## Project Requirements